-Insofar as concerns the computer security of systems, infrastructures, networks and other electronic devices within the scope of services provided, the companies’ existing procedural and technological departments are taking all necessary actions to bring its cyber security position into line with the main domestic and international standards for the sector, in order to enhance its resilience to phenomena of this kind.
+As far as cyber security of systems, infrastructure, networks and other electronic devices is concerned within the scope of the services provided or the respective Group Companies, the current procedural and technological safeguards of the Companies themselves are implementing all the necessary actions to align their cyber security posture with the main national and international industry standards.

 Risks associated with potential danger to workers’ health and safety could expose the group to significant costs for the reimbursement of damages, as well as detriment to the group’s reputation vis-à-vis public opinion and investors.
 Read more on the special initiatives associated with the Covid-19 health emergency.

 The group is exposed to various risks of a financial nature, with particular reference to the risk of fluctuating prices/volumes as regards the commodities subject to purchase or sale, interest rate risk and, only to a minimal extent, to exchange rate risk.